Skip to content

 1. Notify the controller

-2. Transfer leadership of all partitions to other brokers
+2. Transfer leadership to other ISR members

-3. Wait for in-flight requests to complete
+3. Complete in-flight requests

 Avoid kill -9